Project-HOPS/H.O.P.S./f.G.H.O.P.S.markdown

 ##Answer:##

-The Gyroscopic H.O.P.S. consists of two main components: a spherical wire outer frame and an inner pole with a differently-weighted concave plate at each end.
-These two parts rotate about each other.
-The bottom plate will be heavier than the top one.
-The thrusters will apply a force with a large horizontal component so that the center of gravity is displaced from its lowest position.
-In other words, the heavier plate will rotate to where it is behind the astronaut.
-The ball will now roll forward due to the thrust exerted and due to the moment produced by the return of the heavier plate to its starting position.
-When H.O.P.S. is rolling, the astronaut will be rocking back and forth in his seat.
-If the thrusters exert thrust with a great enough vertical component, H.O.P.S. will lift off the ground and will be able to fly as normal.
+the Gyroscopic Hydrogen Oxygen Propulsion System (G.H.O.P.S.) consists of two main components: a spherical wireframe and an inner pole with two plates on each end.
+The plate on the bottom end will be heavier than the one on top in order to ensure the pilot always stays upright.
+These two parts will rotate about each other.
+When the thrusters apply a force with a large horizontal component the center of gravity is displaced from its lowerst position.
+In other words, the heavier plate will rotate from its equilibruim position so it's behind the astronaut.
+The ball will now roll forward due to the thrust exerted and due to the moment produced by the return of the heavier plate to its original position.
+When G.H.O.P.S. is rolling, the astronaut will be rocking back and forth in his seat.
+If enough thrust is exerted with a great enough vertical component, then H.O.P.S. will lift off the ground and take to the skies as usual.
+The wireframe will be made of Silicon Carbide(SiC) as it's a material of low density, high tensile strength and can resist high and low temperature.
+It's also very resistant to cracking and denting.
+It will also be covered with a small quantity of a rubbery material to absorb some of the shock in cases of impacts.
+G.H.O.P.S. will also have gyroscopic systems made out of the same materials as the controlling systems.
+They will be incorporated in such a way so as to ensure that even if the pilot is not as alert as he should be they will be autonomous enough to secure him.
+These systems will prevent him from rolling uncontrollably in emergency cases or if he becomes non-responsive.